jack-jiang1111/Teleswap-On-Sui/README.md

 -- Need to update deploy script due to directory messed up (will do after all the contracts done) -- safe math rescan all files
 -- reentrancy issue rescan
--- locker need to assert only accpect wbtc
 -- Reward distribute system in ccexchange and cc transfer(made it in locker, send fee to lockers)

-Mainnet/testnet update
--- All the function in burn_router_locker_connector needs to be public(package) -- set net_mint will be removed in real implmentation

 -- Three version of the projects
     -- localnet mock version: only available to local test